 What are hookworms?

-Hookworms (Ancylostoma caninum, Ancylostoma braziliense) are intestinal parasites of the cat and dog that get their name from the hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
-They are only about 1/8" (3 mm) long and so small that it is very difficult to see them with the naked eye.
-Despite their small size, they ingest large amounts of blood from the tiny vessels in the intestinal wall.
-A large number of hookworms can cause life-threatening anemia.
-This problem is most common in puppies, but can occur in adult dogs.
+Hookworms (Ancylostoma caninum, Ancylostoma braziliense, Uncinaria stenocephala) are intestinal parasites of the cat and dog that get their name from the hook-like mouthparts they use to anchor themselves to the lining of the intestinal wall.
+They are only about 1/8" (2-3 mm) long and so small that it is very difficult to see them with the naked eye.
+Despite their small size, they ingest large amounts of blood from the tiny blood vessels in the intestinal wall.
+A large number of hookworms can cause inflammation in the dog’s intestine, as well as a life-threatening decrease in the number of red bloods cells (called anemia).
+Anemia is most common in puppies, but can occur in adult dogs.

 Are some dogs more likely to get hookworms?